ChantalMP/Rad-ReStruct/README.md

    - unpack and copy image files into 'data/radrestruct/images'

    VQARad:
-   - download images as zip from 'https://osf.io/89kps/'
+   - download images as zip from https://osf.io/89kps/
    - unpack and copy image files into 'data/vqarad/images'

 ### Use the Rad-ReStruct dataset:

 #### Training with VQA Dataset:
-- The dataset is available in the folder 'data/radrestruct'
+- The dataset is available in the folder 'data/radrestruct'.
+The structured reports are in 'new_reports', the QA pairs are in '<split>_qa_pairs'. <split>_vectorized_answers contains on 2470-dim vector for every report in the dataset, where each dimension corresponds to one answer (see Report-based Evaluation).
 - To load the dataset use the following code.
 This will load the dataset as VQA dataset, where one sample is an image together with a single question + history.

 ```